MAES-Pyramids/Sorting-Algorithms/README.md

-# Sorting-Algorithms
+# Sorting & Minimum Spanning Tree - Algorithms

-Inside each Algorithm directory we have a detailed README file that cointains an informative description of the Algorithm andsome analysis of its performance.
+Inside each Algorithm directory we have a detailed README file that cointains an informative description of the Algorithm with little bit of analysis for its performance.

 ___
 ## Table of contents